-Running from October 18 through November 20, 2019, “Argentum” presents a survey of contemporary artists utilizing a long-forgotten drawing medium, at Hillsdale College’s Daughtrey Gallery (Michigan), presented by Hillsdale College and Lauren Amalia Redding, curator.
+Running through November 20, 2019, “Argentum” presents a survey of contemporary artists utilizing a long-forgotten drawing medium, at Hillsdale College’s Daughtrey Gallery (Michigan), presented by Hillsdale College and Lauren Amalia Redding, curator.

 Silverpoint, or metalpoint when encompassing all metals, is an ancient drawing medium in which the artist draws with a piece of silver wire in a stylus.
 The medium flourished in the studios of Renaissance Europe, but “Argentum” displays contemporary American voices using this deep-rooted medium in the twenty-first century.